Akkii4/Solutions_fvictorio-EvmPuzzles/README.md

 In summary:

-By setting msg.value so that CALLVALUE pushes the right value onto the stack, we can control where the JUMP instruction goes, landing us at the JUMPDEST we want.
+By setting msg.value so that CALLVALUE pushes the right value onto the stack, we can control where the JUMP instruction goes, landing us atthe JUMPDEST we want.
 This lets us proceed to STOP and halt execution successfully.
 ```

 [Puzzle 2](https://www.evm.codes/playground?callValue=4&unit=Wei&callData=&codeType=Bytecode&code=%2734380356FDFD5B00FDFD%27_&fork=shanghai) :